Constraints from Solar System tests on a covariant loop quantum black hole: Motion of a test particle over an effective covariant LQG black hole

 For the sake of convenient calculations throughout the paper, we will express the components of the metric \eqref{equ:II.A-(1)} in terms of the ADM mass $\tilde{M}$ and the dimensionless parameter $\tilde{r}_0$, which is defined as $\tilde{r}_0 \equiv {r_0}/\tilde{M}={2\lambda^2}/\left(1+2\lambda^2\right)$:

 To be able to reduce to the Newtonian limit, the gravitational constant in this effective LQG black hole can be related to the Newtonian gravitational constant by \cite{will2015gravity}

-For the sake of convenience, in this paper, we adopt Planck units and set ${G}_\mathrm{N}=1$.
+From now on, we will set ${G}_\mathrm{N}=1$ instead of $G=1$, which is more convenient for subsequent calculations.
 Furthermore, for the remainder of the paper, we will eliminate the use of the tilde for the sake of simplicity.